-- 1) A completed CSU-Pueblo application; - 2) A \$25 application fee (non-refundable); - An official transcript of high school records or GED score of a 450 composite; and - Scores from either the ACT or the SAT.
+- 1) A completed CSU-Pueblo application; - 2) A \$25 application fee (non-refundable); - 3) An official transcript of high school records or official high school equivalency exam scores; and - Scores from either the ACT or the SAT.
 (Not required of applicants who are 23 years of age or older or who have been out of high school five or more years.)